Kiaryx0/Projet-NodeJS-DevOps/README.md

 * Clone the repository on your desktop
 * Open the project folder on Visual Studio Code
 * Create a new Terminal
+* Create a folder named "db" in the root
 * Run the command : **npm install**
 * Run the command : **npm run populate**
 * Run the command : **npm test**